tzubeli/developer-portal/Analytics.md

 object_id,name,count_total,count_video,count_audio,count_image,count_mix
 ```

-You can also get engagement insights by geographic region, by changing the `reportType` to Map Overlay (4).
+You can also get engagement insights by **geographic region**, by changing the `reportType` to Map Overlay (4).
 Setting the `objectIds` to one of the regions from the results will break down those insights by city.

 ```
 reportType = KalturaReportType.MAP_OVERLAY